-2.3 Limits on Decision Errors
+2.4 Limits on Decision Errors

-The acceptable statistical errors for this analysis are that the Type I error (i.e., conclude contamination levels at the site are < background when in fact they are > background) has a probability of $p < 0.05$; and the Type II error (i.e., conclude soil contamination levels are > background when in fact they are < background) has a probability of $p < 0.1$.
+The acceptable statistical errors for this analysis are that Type I error (i.e., conclude contamination levels at the site are < background when in fact they are > background) has a probability of $p < 0.05$ ; and the Type II error (i.e., conclude soil contamination levels are > background when in fact they are < background) has a probability of $p < 0.1$ .
 The distribution for the preliminary data is not assumed to be normal.

-2.4 Statistically Based Evaluation for Number of Samples Required Using MARSSIM
+2.5 Statistically Based Evaluation for Number of Samples Required Using MARSSIM

 The specific details of the analysis (specific statistical parameter values, analysis, results, and approximate coordinates for the randomly selected sampling locations using MARSSIM) are provided in Appendix A: of this report.
 Results showed that 24 systematic samples are needed within the decision area.
-The approximate locations are indicated in Figure 2, and coordinates are provided in Table 3 and Appendix A. Google Earth was used to plan sampling, and a geo-referenced image file with an associated polygon (.shp) for project area was incorporated into Visual Sample Plan (VSP) software (Matzke BD, 2010).
-The sampling area was defined inside the initial polygon shown in Figure 2.
+The approximate locations are indicated in Figure 2, and coordinates are provided in Appendix A: Google Earth was used to plan sampling, and a geo-referenced image file with an associated polygon (.shp) for the water lines was incorporated into Visual Sample Plan (VSP) software (Matzke BD, 2010).
+The sampling area was defined inside the initial polygon Figure 2.
 The MARSSIM application within VSP was then used to determine the statistically based sampling plan.

-2.5 Instrumentation and Measurement Quality Objectives
+2.6 Instrumentation and Measurement Quality Objectives